akbartus/WebVR-Reader/README.md

 **2. User + AI generated reading environment (Assisted Mode)** In this mode users are given option to select from two options:
-a) They load their 360 photos and then .pdf file and computer vision identifies the photo and loads respective sound.
+- They load their 360 photos and then .pdf file and computer vision identifies the photo and loads respective sound.
 For now there are 4 photo types, which can be identified: city, room, mountain, forest.
 On the back the task is Image Classification (created by using Tensorflow.js + ImageNet + Teachable Machine).
-b) They load a pdf file and AI powered algorithm identifies the category it belongs to (based on the first page of a pdf file) and loads respective 360 photo and sound.
+- They load a pdf file and AI powered algorithm identifies the category it belongs to (based on the first page of a pdf file) and loads respective 360 photo and sound.
 The following categories can be identified: computer, sports, biology, fairytale, society, politics, ecology, culture, cuisine, fishing, medicine.
 On the back there is NLP task which is text classification (Zero-Shot Classification API through HuggingFace).
 In addition, there is a possibility to apply weather effects and toggle sound.